wrode/Blog/_posts/2016-08-06-Blockchain.md

 ### Back to Blockchains

-Blockchains are ofcourse not based on magic, but on a high conceptual level, this simplification is good enough.
+Blockchains are of course not based on magic, but on a high conceptual level, this simplification is good enough.
 Blockchains, like sets of enchanted documents, can follow different rules about how to update the agreed upon state.

 In the example above, the rules of the enchanted documents create a currency, and the agreement specifies ownership of said currency.
 In the non-magic world of reality, the most famous example of this type of blockchain is Bitcoin.
 <!--mIt is important to note that the only reason Bitcoin has any value, is because people believe that bitcoin is valuable, and are willing to exchange bitcoin for dollars or euros-->

 Another set of enchanted documents could be defined by rules about how to handle agreements which are written on the enchanted document.
 The enchantment would ensure that any agreement written on the enchanted document was upheld.
 Blockchains with these rules also exists, the most famous of which is called Ethereum.
 Agreements, written as code, can be uploaded to the blockchain.
 In a world of magic, these agreements would ensure that the agreement was upheld in the physical world - not only on the enchanted document.
 In reality, a blockchain does not yet have any legal precedence outside the blockchain - and so an agreement on a blockchain can only be enforced on the blockchain.

-Agreements on the blockchain have been named *Smart Contracts* and deserve a blogpost of their own.
+Agreements on the blockchain have been named *Smart Contracts* and deserve a blog post of their own.

 <!--
 Talk about the weak link between the blockchain and the real world.
 For example, that scarcity of a certain type of token.
 And this only has value in the real world because people are willing to pay a price for it.